Here are some general information security guidelines. Please feel to share.

 * Install Updates

 When, for instance, Apple pushes out a new system update, install it.
 Most updates contain at least some new security features and the company wouldn’t release if they didn’t think they were important.
 Keep all your devices up to date!

-One nice Signal feature is that you can specify a message to delete itself in a specified period of time once it’s been seen.
-Simply tap the person’s name at the top of the text screen, Toggle Disappearing Messages, and use the slider to set the time.
+One nice feature of Signal is that you can specify a message to delete itself in a set period of time.
+In Signal, simply tap the person’s name at the top of the text screen, Toggle Disappearing Messages, and use the slider to set the time.

 Android: Google Play

 * Location tracking on your phone

 Be careful of the apps you install on your phone and tablets.
 Check each one as you add it.
 Some will default to collecting ALL of your location data.
 However, many apps, such as Google Maps, have an option to only track your location when you’re using it.

 A lot of photo apps also want to track your location.
 Some surprising phone apps that will track your location if you don’t change them are Wikipedia, many airline apps, Twitter, Snapchat, Grubhub, Evernote, and Chrome.
 Check each app’s defaults as you add it.

 You might want to store documents or images online to share or view at remote locations.
 SpiderOak One is simple to use and will be very familiar to anyone who has used Dropbox.
 With SpiderOak, there’s a folder on your desktop called SpiderOak Hive.
 It works like the Dropbox folder: you simply drag files into the folder and they’re automatically uploaded to the server so that you can access them across your devices.